divine-ray/Servilia/Structure/Prophecies.md

 - The Gates of Foreign Stone shall become lit when all singing stones have gathered.
 	%%The [[Lunar Gateways]] in Stargard will become a teleporter to ??? once all monoliths have been placed in [[The Tellurion]]%%
 - Islands will loose their colour once the wheels of metal stop to turn as if beginning occurs again.
-	%%The [[Chromatic Calderas]] will turn featureless once the Amarisk well, a part of mekhane, has been recovered%%
+	%%The [[Chromatic Calderas]] will turn featureless once the Amarisk Well, a part of mekhane, has been recovered%%
 - Masked judges return to the stage once the seven%%?%% hoards have been freed and their tyrants lost its faces.
 	%%The [[Court of Storms]], and by a extend, [[Lost City of the Ninth Forest|Tombstone]], will restore themselves once the Archives and Libraries have been purged and Chezke-an has been defeated. %%
 - The Creature of Nothing reveals itself upon the branding of the wrong cattle.